dag7dev/common-voice-tool/README.md

 ```
 cd common-voice-tool
 ```
+and if you want to use the BASH version
+- move to the bash folder
-and use chmod to change permissions:
+- use chmod to change permissions

 ```
+cd BASH
 chmod 755 common-voice-tool.sh
 ```